ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/ClassHierarchies_21-22/README.md

   * use abstract classes tosupprt interface inheritance (Sec.
 3.2.3, Sec.20.1)
   * use base classeswith implementation of virtual functions to support implementtion inheritance (Sec.
 3.2.3, Sec.
 20.1)

+### Localizing Object Creation (for Interface Inheritance)

+Most of an application can be written using the `Ival_box` interface.
+  - Further, shoud derived interfaces evolve to provide more facilities than plain `Ival_box`, then most of an application can be written using the `Ival_box`, `Ival_slider`, etc., interfaces.
+Problem: creation of objects must be done using implementation-specific names such as `CW_ival_dial`, and `BB_flashing_Ival_slider`